loicfrering/backbone.datagrid/README.md

 ### collection

-The Backbone.Collection that is gonna be managed by the datagrid.
+The Backbone.Collection that is going to be managed by the datagrid.

 ### inMemory